About Cosmos templates

-- Summary Panel - an overview of the most important data and also contains the case’s primary tabs
+- Summary panel - displays an overview of the most important data and contains the case’s primary tabs

-- Activity region - the area where most of the case activity occurs
+- Work area - the area where most of the case activity occurs

-- Utility Panel - contains relevant attachments, team info, and other utilities
+- Utility panel - contains relevant attachments, team info, and other critical tools

 - The unique ID of the case or work item